IvanBashkirov/ivanbashkirov.github.io/_posts/2019-07-28-first-job-pt-1.markdown

 ---
 layout: post
 title:  "What I learnt at my first job as a Software Engineer: Pt.
 1"
-description: "Shipping, Scrum and Making Friends"
+description: "Shipping, Scrum and making friends"
 permalink: first-job-pt-1
 ---
 Last month I left my job as a Software Developer at Taxi for Email.
 I held the position for nearly 2 years and sincerely hope that I managed to give the company close to what it gave me.
 In this post, I will try to sum up some of the things I learnt during my time there.
 Working at Taxi was my first software job so some of this might be a bit obvious or naive - well, I’ll write it out anyway if only to straighten out these points in my own head and draw a mental line under the lessons learnt.